top of page

 Helen Benedict

-Helen Benedict, a British-American professor at Columbia University, is the author of seven previous novels, six books of nonfiction, and a play.
-Her newest novel, The Good Deed, came out in April 2024 from Red Hen Press.
+Helen Benedict, a British-American professor of journalism at Columbia University, is the author of nine previous novels, six books of nonfiction, and a play.
+Her latest novel, The Good Deed, came out in April 2024 from Red Hen Press, and was named a finalist for the 2025 Dayton Literary Peace Prize.

 The Good Deed, set in a refugee camp in Greece, comes out of the research Helen conducted for her 2022 nonfiction book, Map of Hope and Sorrow, co-authored with Syrian writer and refugee, Eyad Awwadawnan and endorsed by Jessica Bruder (Nomadland), Dina Nayari (The Ungrateful Refugee) and Christy Lefteri (The Beekeeper of Aleppo), among others.
 That book earned PEN's Jean Stein Grant for Literary Oral History in 2021 and praise from The New York Times, The Guardian, Kirkus Reviews, and elsewhere.